Skip to main content

 The Layered Defense in Action

-That homeowner now has four independent bases for the legality of the recording: (1) the posted sign providing constructive notice, (2) the Ring camera providing additional notice, (3) the verbal announcement eliminating any claim of ignorance, and (4) the affirmative consent.
-Any one of these might be sufficient.
-All four together make the recording essentially bulletproof.
+That homeowner now has five independent bases for the legality of the recording: (1) written notice in the claim file, (2) the posted sign providing constructive notice, (3) the Ring camera providing additional notice, (4) the verbal announcement eliminating any claim of ignorance, and (5) the affirmative consent captured on video.
+And because the recording was running as the adjuster walked past the sign, the footage itself proves the sign was posted and visible.
+Any one of these layers might be sufficient on its own.
+All five together make the recording protected several times over.
+The question of whether this recording was legally made is, for all practical purposes, not a close call.

 California courts have recognized that consent under § 632 can be implied by conduct.
 If a person is aware that they are being recorded and continues the conversation without objection, their continued participation may constitute implied consent.
 This principle is supported by People v.
 Amsbaugh, 246 Cal.App.2d 742 (1966), and is consistent with the objective test established in Flanagan.